cpurcell31/cpurcell31.github.io/_posts/2021-07-20-tryhackme-hacked.markdown

 2. Find when the attacker logs in

 Method 2 is by far the most straight forward but Method 1 also works.
 To do Method 1 you must first find the response packet where hydra successfully logs in (it's after a sequence of consequtive password attempts).

 ![Method 1](/assets/THM-h4cked/port-pass-THM-h4.png)

-Now from here we can check the destination port that the success response is going to and correlate it to a password.
+Now from here we can check the destination port of the success response and correlate it to a password.
 For Method 2 it's as simple as scrolling down to find the attacker's log in attempt.

 ![Method 2](/assets/THM-h4cked/pass-THM-h4.png)